riojosdev/100-days-of-code/log.md

 **Thoughts:** Build a contact saver database website using ExpressJS and a MongoDB database.
 I am experimenting with the technologies I learned from the MDN web docs.
 I plan to be a expert in this stack.
 Right now I know MEN in the MERN or MEVN stack.

 **Link(s) to work**: None

+### Day 76: Aug 29, 2020

+**Today's Progress**: Started learning Emacs

+**Thoughts:** I stumbledupon Emacs and I am really impressed by all the cool features it has.
+Moreover it is GPL licensed.
+Free software where I can copy, modify and even learn all the inner workings.
+Also there was an ability to add IRC chat.
+Which makes it even more intresting.
+And it's everything in one window.
+I don't even need to switch windows.
+My workflow gets really smooth and I will save a lot of time.
+There is also an RSS feed.
+Also a browser.
+Not sure how it works.
+Images won't appear I guess, not sure.
+I even imagined myself writing a blog on it.
+Which I can save it with git and make it available anywhere.
+I wish I known this a long time before.
+Also I installed spacemacs which is a modern Emacs.
+But I need to get comfortable with Emacs before I could go to Spacemacs.

+**Link(s) to work**: None